AllenHo2/AllenHo2/README.md

 <h3 align="center"> Current Activity 🏖️</h3>
 <div align="center">
     <p>I'm currently working on my own portfolio and trying to improvise it in my free time!</p>
-    <p>Other than that, I am currently trying to learn React and Networking!</p>
+    <p>Other than that, I am currently working on another personal project that will soon be launched!</p>
 </div>

 <hr>